TeamHypersomnia/Hypersomnia/hypersomnia/content/manual/editor/saved_project.md

 To configure autosaving, press Esc, choose Settings and navigate to Editor tab.
 Many other tweaks to editor's behaviour are available there.

+The autosave information is stored next inside your project directory, in a folder named ``autosave``.
+This folder should replicate exactly the rest of the project's directory tree.
+The autosave folder can always be safely deleted in order to return to the state at the last explicit save.

 ## Basic navigation

 You should be able to navigate through the world intuitively using your mouse: